mrichar1/jsonapi-vuex/README.md

 ### Getters

-Since `actions` return results from the store, there is less need to use `getters` directly.
-However you may wish to call `get` directly, either for performance (to avoid revisiting the API) or for computed properties.
+There are 2 getters available. `get` and `status`.

+#### get

+Get returns information directly from the store for previously cached records.
+This is usefulf or performance reasons, or for use in computed properties.

 ```
 computed: {